-To address the care of a student with a seizure disorder while at school or participating in a school activity, a parent may submit a seizure management and treatment plan to the district before the beginning of the school year, upon enrollment of the student, or as soon as practicable following diagnosis of a seizure disorder.
+To address the care of a student with a seizure disorder while at school or participating in a school activity, a parent or guardian should submit a seizure management and treatment plan to the district before the beginning of the school year, upon enrollment of the student, or as soon as practicable following diagnosis of a seizure disorder.
+A parent or guardian who submits a plan must use the Seizure Management and Treatment Plan Form (https://tea.texas.gov/academics/tea-seizure-management-form.pdf) developed by the Texas Education Agency, unless their child's physician provides an alternative action plan.

-[See A Student with Physical or Mental Impairments Protected under Section 504 on page 25 and contact the school nurse for more information.]
+[See A Student with Physical or Mental Impairments Protected under Section 504 and contact the school nurse for more information.]

-Tobacco and E-Cigarettes Prohibited (All Grade Levels and All Others on School Property)
+Tobacco, E-Cigarettes, and Nicotine Products Prohibited (All Grade Levels)

 Students are prohibited from possessing or using any type of tobacco product, electronic cigarette (e-cigarette), or any other electronic vaporizing device while on school property or while attending an off-campus school-related activity.
+With limited exceptions for medication, [see Medicine at School (All Grade Levels)] students are also prohibited from possessing or using any type of nicotine product, including nicotine pouches, regardless of whether the product contains tobacco, while on school property or while attending an off-campus school-related activity.